osvasali/my-coe332-hws/homework04/README.md

 The class CV3 was found 1 times
 ```

-          -The average mass of the meteors is shown in grams.
+ 1. The average mass of the meteors is shown in grams.
-          -In the subsequent section, the amount of meteors found in each quadrant is displayed.
+ 2. In the subsequent section, the amount of meteors found in each quadrant is displayed.
-          -The last section lists all the classes found and the amount of meteors in each class.
+ 3. The last section lists all the classes found and the amount of meteors in each class.